randomnewb/rpg_test/README.md

 ## Bugs

-    [ ] The user.current_state in App.js doesn't work as intended
-        - The state isn't being picked up properly, whichever one is at the top overrides the other conditionals (i.e., if a user's state is "defeated", it will show the proper component, but doesn't work if the user's state is "initialize") [x] Database: Stat table needs to have a default of 10 for max_health [ ] Database: (Not really a bug) Stat table should have a stamina, min_stamina, and max_stamina for upcoming stamina feature
+    [ ] Database: (Not really a bug) Stat table should have a stamina, min_stamina, and max_stamina for upcoming stamina feature